dancamper/xml2ecl/README.md

 ECL RECORD definitions necessary to parse it.
 The resulting ECL definitions are returned via standard out, suitable for piping or pasting into your favorite IDE.

+See [json2ecl](https://github.com/dancamper/json2ecl) for a JSON version of this functionality.

 ## ECL Record Definitions ???

 [HPCC Systems](https://hpccsystems.com) is a big data system that is programmed using a